Roadside roadworthiness checks

 - registration plate - condition, security, legibility and format of letters/ numbers

-- lights - condition, operation, security , aim and correct colour
+- lights - condition, operation, security , aim and right colour

-- steering and suspension - correct condition and operation
+- steering and suspension - right condition and operation

 - windscreen - condition, degree of transparency and drivers view of the road